-A: Yes. - 23.5.
-Q: Can food items with the company's name or product name be given out to healthcare professionals? - A: No. - 23.6.
-Q: Can the industry provide healthcare professionals with rubber stamps of the generic name of a product with its accompanying prescription requirement? - A: There in no issue with the industry providing rubber stamps of the generic name of a product and its corresponding prescription requirement.
+- Q. Can the industry provide healthcare professionals with rubber stamps of the generic name of a product with its accompanying prescription requirement? - A. There in no issue with the industry providing rubber stamps of the generic name of a product and its corresponding prescription requirement.
 Furthermore, the rubber stamp is for the use of healthcare professionals only.

-24. Payment of Honoraria to Speakers (1)
+22 Payment of Honoraria to Speakers

-24.1.
-Q: Is the payment of honoraria to speakers allowed by the PhAMA Code?

-A: The PhAMA Code does not encourage the payment of honoraria to local speakers.
+- Q. Is the payment of honoraria to speakers allowed by the PhAMA code? - A. The PhAMA Code does not encourage the payment of honoraria to local speakers.
 The payment of reasonable expenses such as cost of air travel, meals and lodging may be provided to healthcare professionals.
-If an honorarium is paid, the fair market value of the services provided is RM1,500.00/engagement/day with up to maximum RM3,000.00/multiple engagement/day with a detailed signed contract on the services, for auditing purposes and proof that it is not an inducement, is required.
-For events held outside Malaysia or at international events held in Malaysia, kindly refer to the member companies' internal guidelines.
-The same proposal on a signed contract remains.
+If an honorarium is paid, a fair market value of up to RM1,000.00 per engagement with up to max of RM2,000.00/day for multiple engagement, with a detailed signed contract on the services, for auditing purposes and proof that it is not an inducement, is required.
+For events held outside Malaysia or at international events held in Malaysia, the maximum fair market value rate for services provided is not more than RM3,500.00 per day for multiple engagements.

-24.2.
-Q: What is the rate for payment of honoraria to Malaysian speakers at local/international events?

-A: Kindly refer to the following:

-24.2.1.
-Malaysian speaker in a local event:

-If an honorarium is paid, the fair market value of the services provided is RM1,500.00/engagement/day with up to maximum RM3,000.00/multiple engagement/day with a detailed signed contract on the services, for auditing purposes and proof that it is not an inducement, is required.

-- 24.2.2.
-A Malaysian speaker in an international event but held locally in Malaysia: Companies should follow each internal company Code guidelines. - 24.2.3.
-A Malaysian speaker in an international event, outside Malaysia: Companies should follow each internal company Code guidelines.
+Q. What is the rate for payment of honoraria to Malaysian speakers at local/international events?
+A. Kindly refer to the following: i) Malaysian speaker in a local event: - The honorarium of up to RM1,000.00/engagement with a maximum of RM2000/day for multiple engagements. ii) A Malaysian speaker in an international event but held locally in Malaysia. - The maximum fair market value rate for services provided is not more than RM3,500.00 per day for multiple engagements. iii) A Malaysian speaker in an international event, outside Malaysia. - The maximum fair market value rate for services provided is not more than RM3,500.00 per day for multiple engagements.
+This is addressed in section 7.4 of the Provision of the Code.

-24.3.
-Q: What is the rate for payment of honoraria to chairperson?

-A: The term 'speaker' in Article 7.4 covers the 'chairperson' as well.
+Q. What is the rate for payment of honoraria to chairperson?
+A. The term 'speaker' in Section 7.4 covers the 'chairperson' as well.
 As such, the rate for payment of honoraria to local HCPs chairing local meetings is the same as payment of honoraria to local speakers at local events.

-25. Others (个)

-Q: Can the Plaintiff and Defendant be represented at the Ethics Case Review Committee meeting?
+23 Others Q: Can the Plaintiff and Defendant be represented at the Ethics Case Review Committee meeting?
 A: The Plaintiff and Defendant will be called for representation at the Ethics Case Review Committee meeting.
 No external legal counsel is allowed.

-26. Medical devices (\uparrow)

-Q: Do medical devices that accompany a product come under the purview of the PhAMA Code of Conduct?
+24 Medical devices Q: Do medical devices that accompany a product come under the purview of the PhAMA Code of Conduct.
 A: Yes.
 A medical device that accompanies a product comes under the purview of the PhAMA Code of Conduct.
 A refrigerator is not a medical device.

-27. In-Vitro Studies (个)
+25 In vitro studies

-Q: Are claims derived from in vitro studies (e.g. human lung tissue) acceptable?
+Q: Are claims derived from in vitro studies (e.g. human lung tissue) acceptable.

-A: In-vitro, laboratory or animal data alone are not sufficient to substantiate a clinical claim.
+A: In vitro, laboratory or animal data alone are not sufficient to substantiate a clinical claim.